SchenbergZY/manual/book/workflows/user45_check_changes.md

 teachbooks build <path-to-book>
 ```

-Note: use `--all` for the jupyter-book whenever building a book to make sure the table of contents fully updates.
+Note: use `--all` for the TeachBook whenever building a book to make sure the table of contents fully updates.
 Or alternatively, delete the old `_build` folder before building the new book.

 Where book is the name of the folder containing all the files that make up your book.
 After `teachbooks` is done running you will get the following: